Purchasing a property in Portugal is a relatively straight-forward process. Here we explain the fundamental points to bear in mind...

 Most lawyers will help with the connection / re-connection of services such as gas, electric etc. This should be agreed during initial meetings.

-The promissory contract is a preliminary contract drawn up to cover the purchase of any property.
-It is 'promissory' because both parties effectively promise to enter into a final contract to buy and sell the property - known as the escritura (final deed) - which is done at a later stage, drawn up and signed before a public Notary.
+The promissory contract is a preliminary contract drawn-up to cover the purchase of any property.
+It is 'promissory' because both parties effectively promise to enter into a final contract to buy / sell the property - known as the escritura (final deed) - which is done at a later stage, drawn up and signed before a public notary.
 This is the vital binding document signed by both parties.
-It identifies the parties, regulates the terms and conditions agreed (such as 'subject to mortgage'), the price, the completion date and all the other relevant conditions.
+It identifies the parties, regulates the terms & conditions agreed (such as 'subject to mortgage'), the price, the completion date, and any other relevant conditions.

 If all the above formalities are fulfilled but the vendor then decides he/she no longer wishes to sell the property (i.e. breach of contract) you have two options: